Review · Other Supplements

 What you actually get

 You get one bottle of Ignitra capsules.
-The sales page may include a digital guide or a bonus bottle, but the core deliverable is the bottle.
-After you buy, you’ll be offered at least one add-on — usually a “detox” or “accelerator.”
-Accept it and you may be enrolled in a recurring charge.
+The sales page might toss in a digital guide or a “free” bonus bottle, but the core deliverable is the bottle.
+After you buy, the funnel will offer you at least one upsell — usually a “detox” or “accelerator” — that enrolls you in a subscription.
+That’s where the $181.82 commission comes from: not just the front-end sale, but the recurring revenue that follows.

 What it costs and how the refund works